 Atul Gawande's Being Mortal: Medicine and What Matters in the End (Metropolitan Books, 2014) goes a long way to blowing this fantasy out of the water.
 Doctors are very skilled at performing operations to deal with specific problems.
 But Gawande--a surgeon himself--points out that by recommending and performing these operations, doctors are being unwittingly cruel because their patients consent to them in the hope that they can continue to live longer--much longer.
 The MD knows this is a stop-gap operation but doesn't want to depress the patient with that information.
 The patient, meanwhile, is desperate to hold on to life, to do everything possible rather than "give up," and often doesn't want to disappoint the family.
 Too often, this gap in communication remains unbridged.
-The doctor does not admit that such surgery, even if successful, will only extend the patient's life a relatively short time and may well make the patient's quality of life even worse.
+The doctor does not admit that such surgery, even if successful, will only extend the patient's life a relatively short time--a few months--and may well make the patient's quality of life even worse.
 The patient, on the other hand, never divulges to the doctor that the additional span of life being hoped for is on the order of twenty years.

 Being Mortal casts a wide net, covering the historical reasons why hospitals became the place to die and how they have begun to be succeeded by hospices, which offer palliative care focused on a patient's quality of life.
 What sets Being Mortal apart, however, is less its analysis of the medical practices involving the terminally ill than its empathetic exploration of what happens when individuals approach the end.
 Among other things, this is a book about specific individuals, and Gawande makes every one of them memorable.
 Gawande is refreshingly candid about how difficult it is to engage in straightforward, honest conversations with a dying person.
 Although I don't believe he ever uses this term, Gawande argues for a collaborative model of care for the terminally ill.
 The doctor not only provides information on what can be done but also asks the patient about his or her preferences about how to live and how to die.
 He argues that the family needs to be brought into this collaboration as well, both to become informed about the patient's wishes and to ensure that the doctor does not make all the decisions.